awsdocs/amazon-ecs-bestpractices-guide/doc_source/networking-networkmode.md

 ![\[Diagram showing architecture of a network using bridge network mode with dynamic port mapping.\]](http://docs.aws.amazon.com/AmazonECS/latest/bestpracticesguide/images/networkmode-bridge-dynamic.png)

 By not specifying a host port in the port mapping, you can have Docker choose a random, unused port from the ephemeral port range and assign it as the public host port for the container\.
 For example, the Node\.js application listening on port `3000` on the container might be assigned a random high number port such as `47760` on the Amazon EC2 host\.
 Doing this means that you can run multiple copies of that container on the host\.
 Moreover, each container can be assigned its own port on the host\.
-FEach copy of the container receives traffic on port `3000`\.
+Each copy of the container receives traffic on port `3000`\.
 However, clients that send traffic to these containers use the randomly assigned host ports\.

 Amazon ECS helps you to keep track of the randomly assigned ports for each task\.
 It does this by automatically updating load balancer target groups and AWS Cloud Map service discovery to have the list of task IP addresses and ports\.
 This makes it easier to use services operating using `bridge` mode with dynamic ports\.